PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 Basic flow configuration includes the ability to provide a name, description, and version for the flow.

-You specify flow configuration as parameters on the `@flow` decorator.
+You specify flow configuration as options on the `@flow` decorator.

 A flow `name` is a distinguished piece of metadata within Prefect.
 The name that you give to a flow becomes the unifying identifier for all future runs of that flow, regardless of version or task structure.